 Quality of community-building

-So if you’re growing an online community, it’s not just about the number of members.
-You want to create a space that people feel free and safe to be in, where meannigful connections can flourish, and people can master new things.
+So if you’re growing an online community, it’s not just about the numbers.
+You want to create a space that people feel free and safe to be in, where relationships can flourish, and people can master new things.

 A good platform doesn’t just let you stuff a ton of members onto it.
 It also facilitates building great connections between those members.